composewell/packcheck/README.md

 --------------------------------------------------
 Selecting tool versions
 --------------------------------------------------
-GHCUP_VERSION           : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c | head] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use STACK_UPGRADE           : [y] DESTRUCTIVE!
-Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINT_VERSION           : Download a specific version binary of hlint instead of using one in PATH DOCSPEC_URL             : cabal-docspec release URL to install at ~/.local/bin/cabal-docspec (see https://github.com/phadej/cabal-extras/releases/)
+GHCUP_VERSION           : [a.b.c.d] ghcup version to install at $HOME/.ghcup/bin/ghcup (see https://downloads.haskell.org/~ghcup)
+GHCVER                  : [a.b.c | head] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use STACK_UPGRADE           : [y] DESTRUCTIVE!
+Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINT_VERSION           : hlint version to install at $HOME/.local/bin/hlint (see https://github.com/ndmitchell/hlint/releases)
+DOCSPEC_URL             : cabal-docspec release URL to install at $HOME/.local/bin/cabal-docspec (see https://github.com/phadej/cabal-extras/releases/)

 --------------------------------------------------
 Where to find the required tools